Emails are an essential part of the marketing gamut. A well-crafted email can help you reach many customers and nurture your existing connections.

 Pro-tip: Break down your list of recipients into smaller groups.
-This can be based on factors such as gender, age, city, product category, country, browsing history, etc. You can then send your emails targeted at specific audiences.
+This can be based on gender, age, city, product category, country, browsing history, etc. You can then send your emails targeted at specific audiences.
 Personalized email marketing is known to generate 75% of revenue.

 3. Keep your emails short

-The average attention span is only a few seconds and so, even if the recipient has opened your email, it must retain their attention.
+The average attention span is only a few seconds, so even if the recipient has opened your email, it must retain their attention.
 Hence, ensure that your emails are crisp, clear, and short.
 This will help you have their attention from beginning to end.

 4. Have clear CTR parameters